bucs110fall2023/final-project-sky-melvin/README.md

 2. hints through colored words after guess
 3. letters that can be typed and displayed
 4. Screen explaining rules
-5. On screen keyboard
-6. Streak count
-7. Retry button
+5. Retry button
-8. Timer (?)

 ### Classes

-- << You should have a list of each of your classes with a description >>
+- Controller: Where all the code is and is run from

 ## ATP